wlbr/wlbr.github.io/_posts/blog/2020-09-12-osx-path-variables.md

 But there _is_ a way to change the default path for all applications.
 Something like a system wide path variable.
 You need to create additional files in `/etc/paths.d`, each containing one or multiple path components.
 Each path component hast to be in a single line.
 (The files must be owned by `root:wheel`)

-For example I want to have the two paths `/Users/myusername/Library/golang/go/bin:/Users/myusername/Library/golang/packages/bin` added to my `PATH`variable.<br>
+For example I want to have the two paths `/Users/myusername/Library/golang/go/bin:/Users/myusername/Library/golang/packages/bin` added to my `PATH` variable.
 So I created a file called `go`containg these two lines:

 ```bash
   /Users/myusername/Library/golang/go/bin
   /Users/myusername/Library/golang/packages/bin